cheelibrahmaiah/UserDetails/README.md

 `spring.datasource.username=<DB_username>`
 `spring.datasource.password=<DB_password>`

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.address.book.app.AddressBookApiApplication` class from your IDE.
+One way is to execute the `main` method in the `com.coding.challenge.app.UserDetailsApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so:
 ```shell